 Each test comes with multiple-choice answers and scoring guidelines for the free-response section.

-The 2008 exam is the most recent one, but due to upcoming major changes to the AP Enviro exam and course in 2020, it won't align as well with the current exam format.
+The 2008 exam is the most recent one, but since the AP Enviro exam and course were significantly updated in 2020, it won't align as well with the current exam format.
 (You can learn more about the new APES content and test structure in our expert guide.)

 The free 1998 test, on the other hand, is even older but still useful and will give you a great idea of what kind of content the real exam will test you on.